How Many Italian Dialects Are There

 FAQ

 Q: What is the difference between a dialect and a language?
 A: The distinction is often based on mutual intelligibility.
 If speakers of two varieties can easily understand each other, they are considered dialects of the same language.
 If communication is difficult, they are considered separate languages.
-However, social and political factors also play a role.
+Even so, social and political factors also play a role.

 Q: Are Italian dialects dying out?
 A: While standard Italian is dominant, there's a growing interest in preserving and promoting dialects, especially in popular culture and online resources.